Pine Trees and Gravel Roads

 I’ve heard so many men say, “My dad has been dead twenty-five years and I still miss him just as much as the day he died.”
 Or “My father’s been gone for three decades, and I still think about talking to him when I face a tough problem.”

 No matter what happens to that field – whether it stays open until the Tallow trees and Myrtle bushes take over, is used as pasture for cattle, horses, or replanted in Slash pines, I’ll gauge the field by 2003– the year my dad died… at the same time the clear-cut occurred.

 As I continue down Clayton Iles Road, there is another change I’m aware of.
 I’m now driving on a paved road.
 It is the one thing I wish Daddy could have lived to have seen – the paving of the road to his house.
-Who’d have thought this would ever happen!
-Last year, Greg Nothnagel, our police juror, told dad of the pending paving.
+Who’d have thought this would ever happen?
+Last year, told of the pending paving.
 Daddy replied, “Well, I never thought I’d live to see the day our road was paved.”

 …Well, he didn’t quite make it.